Last updated on 2026-04-20

 2.Usability

-The OLYMPUS E-20’s styling follows Olympus’s signature L-shaped form, and can be said to be the prototype of the E-1, a Four Thirds camera released in 2003.
+The OLYMPUS E-20’s design follows Olympus’s signature L-shaped form and is considered the prototype for the E-1, a Four Thirds camera released in 2003.

-Images are slightly distorted at the wide-angle 35mm end.
-In the comparison image below, barrel distortion can be seen in the upper beam.
+However, images are slightly distorted at the wide-angle 35mm end.
+As can be seen in the comparison image below, barrel distortion is evident in the upper beam.

-Shooting closer objects such as bricks with a lattice-like shape makes the barrel distortion even more noticeable.
-Furthermore, distortion correction is not performed on the camera, even in JPEG recording.
+Shooting closer objects, such as bricks with a lattice-like shape, makes the barrel distortion more noticeable.
+Furthermore, the camera does not perform distortion correction, even in JPEG recording.

-As for distortion, Affinity Photo2, which I personally use, is a paid software, but it has a correction profile for the E-10, so if you turn on the distortion correction function, it will automatically correct E-20 images using EXIF information.
+Affinity Photo 2 is a paid software that I personally use and has a correction profile for the E-10.
+If you turn on the distortion correction function, it will automatically correct E-20 images using EXIF information.

-OM Digital Solutions’ OM Workspace, the successor to Olympus’s original software OLYMPUS Master/OLYMPUS Master 2, also has a function to correct distortion in images taken with the E-20.
+OM Digital Solutions’ OM Workspace, the successor to Olympus’s original OLYMPUS Master/OLYMPUS Master 2 software, also has a function to correct distortion in E-20 images.

-Despite the camera’s small sensor, the viewfinder provides good visibility and makes it easy to find the focus point.
-Since the lens is fixed, the matte screen cannot be replaced with a grid or other similar item.
+Despite its small sensor, the camera’s viewfinder provides good visibility and makes it easy to find the focus point.
+Since the lens is fixed, the matte screen cannot be replaced with a grid or similar feature.

-The focal length is changed using the zoom ring at the front of the lens barrel, and manual focus is possible using the focus ring at the front of the lens.
-Autofocus and manual focus are switched with a switch, and manual focus cannot be interrupted with the focus ring during autofocus.
+You can change the focal length using the zoom ring on the front of the lens barrel.
+You can also manually focus using the focus ring on the front of the lens.
+You can switch between autofocus and manual focus using a switch.
+Manual focus cannot be interrupted by the focus ring during autofocus.

 The camera has two slots for recording media: SmartMedia and CompactFlash cards.
-Unlike recent cameras, it is not possible to write JPG and Raw to separate media or automatically use both media consecutively.
+Unlike recent cameras, it is not possible to write JPEG and RAW to separate media or use both media consecutively automatically.
 Media switching is manual.

-Images are available in five recording sizes: Raw, TIFF, SHQ, HQ, and SQ.
-Raw, TIFF, SHQ, and HQ can save images at the full 5 megapixel resolution of 2560 x 1920 pixels.
+Images are available in five recording sizes: RAW, TIFF, SHQ, HQ, and SQ.
+RAW, TIFF, SHQ, and HQ can save images at the full five-megapixel resolution of 2560 x 1920 pixels.

-The Raw format is Olympus’s original ORF format, but the preview included with the Mac OS X 14 Sonoma does not support this format and cannot load images.
-I’ve confirmed that ORF format images can be developed using the aforementioned OM Workspace and Affinity Photo2.
+The RAW format is Olympus’s original ORF format.
+However, the Mac OS X 14 Sonoma preview does not support this format and cannot load images.
+However, I’ve confirmed that images in the ORF format can be developed using OM Workspace and Affinity Photo 2.
 Other software may also be capable of developing them.

-Raw format allows shooting at a rate of 3 frames per second, so shooting at a reasonable pace is possible.
-Furthermore, some camera operation is possible even while data is being recorded to the media, so you can continue shooting without too much frustration.
+The RAW format allows you to shoot at a rate of three frames per second, enabling you to shoot at a reasonable pace.
+Furthermore, you can perform some camera operations while data is being recorded, allowing you to continue shooting without much frustration.
 However, when using Live View, the rear LCD screen goes black while data is being written, making it impossible to check the image.

-Pay attention to the LCD display on the top of the camera; a flashing TIFF indicates RAW recording.
+Pay attention to the LCD display on top of the camera.
+A flashing TIFF indicates RAW recording.

-Perhaps because it’s an old camera, the flashing TIFF setting changed to HQ when I turned it on, so since then I’ve checked the LCD display before taking a photo.
+Perhaps because it’s an old camera, the TIFF setting changed to HQ when I turned it on.
+Since then, I’ve checked the LCD display before taking a photo.

-The front of the lens is threaded, allowing for the attachment of 62mm filters, and various conversion lenses are also 62mm screw-in, making them versatile.
+The front of the lens is threaded, allowing for the attachment of 62 mm filters.
+Various conversion lenses are also 62 mm screw-in, making them versatile.

 The camera uses four AA batteries, including nickel-metal hydride, nickel-cadmium, lithium, and alkaline batteries, or two CR-V3 batteries.
 For cost-effectiveness, I mainly use four nickel-metal hydride batteries.